shaid85/React-Practice/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-### React - Practice: theme switcher, Currency Converter, Stock price Avg, Password Generator, Todo
+### React - Practice: Theme switcher, Currency Converter, Stock price Avg, Password Generator, Todo

 ## Live Demo